dkumazaw/mobilenetv3-pytorch/README.md

 # MobileNetV3 unofficial PyTorch implementation
 This is an unofficial implementation of [MobileNetV3](https://arxiv.org/pdf/1905.02244.pdf) in PyTorch.
+Currently this repo contains the small and large versions of MobileNetV3, but I plan to also implement detection and segmentation extensions.

 ## How to use:
 Models are found under `net` folder.
 You can load models as follows: